Foreign, Commonwealth and Development Office: Global Response Office

-The FCDO Global Response Office is based in an undisclosed location.
-It operates 24/7, every day of the year.
+The FCDO Global Response Office operates 24/7, every day of the year.
 It takes calls from British Nationals overseas, usually in emergency situations such as lost passports, hospitalisations, deaths and arrests.

+Library of the Foreign and Commonwealth Office and Records Department

+The historical records of the FCO was transferred to a permanent loan to King’s College London in 2007, likely from the review to reduce due to cost reduction of non-core activities at the FCO.
+The collection consists of 90,000 artifacts from the early 16th century (mainly of Tudor England) to present.

 Buildings

 As well as embassies abroad, the FCDO has premises within the UK: